kimurakenshi/svelte-basics/SVELTE_BASIC_CONCEPTS.md

 > fetching data that should be loaded lazily once the component has been mounted in the DOM.

 > If the `onMount` callback returns a function, that function will be called when the component is destroyed.
+> It seems `onDestroy` is not necessary in this case unless we have to perform other kind of cleanup that cannot
+> be done during the definition of `onMount`.

 ### onDestroy